wswanson1/wswanson1.github.io/_pages/about.md

   - /about.html
 ---

-I am an economist at the U.S. Congressional Budget Office and my research focuses on questions about the environment and economic growth.
-I hold a PhD in Economics from the University of California, Davis.
+I am an economist at the [U.S. Congressional Budget Office](https://www.cbo.gov/) focusing on the environment, investment and economic growth.
+I have a PhD in Economics from the [University of California, Davis](https://www.ucdavis.edu/), and a B.S. from the [University of Mary Washington](https://www.umw.edu/).

 This is a personal website and does not represent the views of the U.S. Congressional Budget Office.